zeyu2001/Ambrose/README.md

 ## What This Is

 This is a Chrome extension to easily answer [Wizard101 trivia quizzes](https://www.wizard101.com/game/trivia).
-You ean answer up to 10 trivia quizzes per day to earn Crowns.
+You can answer up to 10 trivia quizzes per day to earn Crowns.

 1. Removes artificial fade-in loading animation and highlights the correct answer.